returnString/metagame/README.md

 Unofficially, it's primarily developed on OSX, but CI doesn't cover that.

+# Short version
+metagame will take care of your...
+- user profiles and inventories
+- in-game shop
+- custom platform integration
+- annoying in-house PHP 'backend' from three projects ago

 # Current features
 ## Protocol
 metagame uses websockets with JSON messages for all communication.